tmkim/mle-basic/README.txt

     - npm install ngx-countdown (countdown timer)
         ** couldn't get it working well?
 Says I need to make sure it is part of module but if I add to app.module.ts it breaks other things?
     - Timer starts at correct value, need to figure out how to save value.

+04/09
+    - Work on timer !
+    >> Timer works pretty well~
+        - timer starts at appropriate value
+        - timer pauses on submit -> saves value and can update database with new value (TODO)
+        - timer starts again on prev/next